San Antonio Expunction Lawyers

 - Felony – 3 years from the date of arrest

-If charges were brought against the individual, the statute of limitations must expire for every crime for which they were arrested before they can procced to file for expunction.
+If charges were brought against the individual, the statute of limitations must expire for every crime for which they were arrested before filing for expunction.

 Alternatively, individuals can seek orders of nondisclosures instead of expunction if they pled guilty or no contest to an offense and have successfully completed deferred adjudication community supervision.
 The main difference between expunction and nondisclosure is that expunction permanently removes entries from criminal records, while nondisclosure simply seals or hides certain offenses from public access.
 Nonetheless, both expunction and nondisclosure can clean up adult criminal records, which impact job searches, professional licenses, and credit scores, among other things.